 To learn the best materials for stabilising shoulder seams on knits, check out the tutorial How To Stabilise Shoulder Seams on Knits.

 How to sew shoulder seams on knit tops

 1. Add stabilising strips to the shoulders

 Place the strips on the wrong side of the top, along the fabric edge.
 The stabilising strips can be placed either on the front or back shoulders, depending on the material used to stabilise the fabric.

 Light-weight and narrow strips with the same width as the seam allowance are usually placed on the back piece.
-Whereas thicker and wider strips is more suited on the front piece as it will prevent bulk at the shoulder when the seam is folded towards the back.
+Whereas thicker and wider strips are more suited on the front piece as they will prevent bulk at the shoulder when the seam is folded towards the back.

 In this tutorial a lightweight narrow fusible stretch tape is used (Amazon affiliate link), which is why I have placed it on the back piece.
 After sewing, the seam allowance is folded towards the back and will hide the strip.